-Due to the volume of loan requests currently in process for 2013 and 2014, the Department of Anthropology will not be accepting or reviewing any additional loan requests until July 1, 2014.
-Proposals received in July 2014 should be for loans that ship no sooner than June of 2015.
-International loans will require additional time.
-Please plan accordingly.
+Due to the volume of loan requests currently in process for 2014 - 2015, the Department of Anthropology will not be accepting or reviewing any additional loan requests for shipment in 2015.
+Loan requests for loans shipping in 2016 and beyond are currently being accepted and will be reviewed beginning in January 2015.

 Loan requests are initiated by the submission of a Preliminary Loan Request Form.
 This form asks for basic information about the exhibit dates, intent, venue(s), the number of objects requested, and, if known, their catalog numbers.
 This initial document is intended to help the borrower compile information needed for a successful loan request.
 It also provides the Department of Anthropology with a general sense of the nature and scope of incoming loan requests.
 After review by Department staff, borrowers whose requests meet Departmental standards will be directed to move forward to Active Loan Review status.
 Please send any questions and completed Preliminary Loan Request Forms to our Registrar, Susan Crawford.

 For detailed guidelines on the overall loan request process please refer to the Department of Anthropology Active Loan Status/Loan Process Information document.